pickleball and pickle

 pickle snack

-Pickles make a great pickleball snack.
-Pickled cucumbers are high in sodium, meaning they have tons of electrolytes.
-The same electrolytes that are in energy drinks like gatorade, red bull, and more.
-Outside of that, pickles also make a great snack because the incredibly sour taste will wake you up and help you focus momentarily.
+Yes, pickles do make a great pickleball snack.
+Pickled cucumbers are high in sodium, meaning they have tons of electrolytes—the same electrolytes found in energy drinks like Gatorade, Red Bull, and more.
+Outside of that, pickles make a great snack because of their incredibly sour taste that will wake you up and help you focus momentarily on your match.